 Turning around, her euphoria was dampened when she realized that the boy was quite large.

 "Luna, he's too heavy for us to carry.
-We need to get him on his feet and hold in the floo," she remarked.
+We need to get him on his feet and hold him up in the floo," she remarked.
 "Sorry, my boy, but this is going to hurt," she mumbled as she reached for Neville's arm.

 Luna was crying freely by the time they had managed to wrestle Neville to his feet.
 They dragged him into the green flame, where Molly shouted out their destination.